bravesoftdz/TsmPluginFx/README.md

 RemObject Oxygene/Pascal for native Win32 platform is used together with C/C++ in implementing the framework.

-This framework enables developing TransModeler plugins containing scripted Graphical User Interface, parameter configurations, and core business logic - in a unified workflow.
+This framework enables developing TransModeler plugins with integrated scripted Graphical User Interface, parameter configurations, and core business logic - all in a unified workflow.

 TransModeler® is registered trademark of Caliper Corporation.
 A TransModeler license is required in order to use the plugin framework presented herein.